Humus0/Movie-Search-Website/README.md

 # Movie Search Website

-To run:
+To Run:
- - download all code
+ - Download All Code
- - run npm i in the terminal
+ - Run "npm i" in the Terminal
- - run npm run dev
+ - Run "npm run dev" in the Terminal
+ - Open the Link in any Browser

-Home Page: by default displays most popular movies
+Home Page: by Default Displays Most Popular Movies
 ![image](https://github.com/user-attachments/assets/559b262f-4025-411c-828b-761e7da55155)

 Search for Spiderman: